History

 Rules

-– A majority of the code and/or assets must be made in the jam’s time frame.
+- The majority of your game’s code and assets must be made by you, but:

 - Follow the theme and have fun!